Frequently Asked Questions

 Why did you become an architect?

 As a child, my dad would go bike riding with me around our neighborhood and we would study the homes under construction.
 I took the real estate fliers home with me and started creating my own floor plans.
 My love for architecture hasn’t wavered.
 I love floor plans, I love drawing, and I love creating spaces.
-Although I have worked at two large commercial firms, and continue to take select commercial projects, residential architecture is especially rewarding in that I have the opportunity to create a special place for someone to come home to at the end of their day.
+Residential Architecture is especially rewarding in that I have the opportunity to create a special place for someone to come home to at the end of their day.